nspyre-org/nspyre/docs/contributing.rst

 * When were the changes made?
 * Why were changes needed?

 Git grew out of the needs of the developers of the Linux kernel and is one of the most widely-used VCS tools available. `GitHub <https://github.com>`_ is a Git hosting repository that builds collaboration directly into the development process by providing developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, and more.
-If all this information is new, then please read this: `Understanding the GitHub flow <https://guides.github.com/introduction/flow/>`_  — it’s a 5min read and will make your life a lot easier going forward.
+If all this information is new, then please read this: `Understanding the GitHub flow <https://guides.github.com/introduction/flow/>`_  — it’s a 5min read and it will make your life a lot easier going forward.
 (If you want a much deeper explanation and a good reference source to get up to speed on the basics of using Git and GitHub, go to the `Git Handbook <https://guides.github.com/introduction/git-handbook/>`_.)

 How to Contribute: Forking & Pull Requests
 ------------------------------------------

 Great, now that you understand the *why* and *how* of Git & GitHub, let’s explain the workflow to contribute.
 We use the **fork & pull** model to collaborate.
 This means that to contribute to the project, you first need to **Fork** the project on GitHub.
 A GitHub fork is just a copy of a repository (repo).
 When you *fork* a repo, you are storing a copy of that repo on your personal account.
 Doing so grants you full *write* access to edit files and develop the code on your version of it.
 After making changes to the codebase -- squashing bugs, adding features, writing docs -- make a **Pull Request**.
-When you ``git pull`` on a codebase, that's the git term for *pulling* updated and/or new files from one version of a repo to another; you are simply updating files in a particular direction.
+When you :command:`git pull` on a codebase, that's the git term for *pulling* updated and/or new files from one version of a repo to another; you are simply updating files in a particular direction.
 Thus, *pulling* applies in many different contexts (more info below).
 A *pull request*, therefore, is a request you make for the maintainers, of the original repo you forked, to *review & merge* your edits into their version of the code stored on their repo (you can, of course, make pull requests on your own repositories).

 To make things concrete, let’s actually perform this using the command line.